AutoXuexiPlaywright/AutoXuexiPlaywright/README.md

 - Install dependencies
     Open a terminal, go to where the repository is, and run `poetry install` to install dependencies.
 Poetry will create virtual environment automatically.
 We have set mirror site of pypi in China so it should not spend too much time.
 - Install Qt binding
-    This is only needed if you want to use GUI, for now we support `pyqt5`, `pyqt6`, `pyside2`, `pyside6`, choose which one you want and install it.
-You can see `qtpy`'s [document](https://github.com/spyder-ide/qtpy#requirements) about how to switch bindings when you installed more than one.
-Assuming you are using `pyside6`, you can run `poetry install --with pyside6` in repository directory to install it.
-You can also run `poetry install --with gui` in repository directory to install all bindings.
+    This is only needed if you want to use GUI, you can run `poetry install --with=gui` in repository directory to install it.
 - Build and install the project
     Although you can run the program now, it is more convenient to build a wheel package and install the package to system.
 If you want to run from source, you can skip this step.
     Open a terminal, go to where the repository is, run `poetry build`, after command finished, you will find package at `dist` folder of repository. `.whl` package can be installed by `pip install` command.